-David Wagner has been Huddersfield Town's head coach since November 2015, winning promotion to the Premier League in his first full season.
+David Wagner was appointed Huddersfield Town's head coach in November 2015, winning promotion to the Premier League in his first full season.

 In the 1996/97 season, the German won the UEFA Cup with FC Schalke 04 before playing out the rest of his career in the second tier.